 This begs the question: Is the agency doing enough to protect the health of agricultural workers?

-In a related case, some studies also found that not only farmworkers who handle pesticides in their workplace are at risk for exposure.
-As it turns out, individuals who live near farms where pesticides are being applied can also be at risk of suffering from the health effects of these chemicals.
+In a related case, some studies also found that not only farmworkers who handle toxic chemicals in their workplace are at risk for exposure.
+As it turns out, individuals who live near farms where herbicides are being applied can also be at risk of suffering from the health effects of these chemicals.

 This means that the potential dangers of paraquat can extend beyond just harming those who work closely with it.
 Even families of farmers can be at risk for exposure.